-Calling an exterminator is never a fun task—there are many, many other places that most people would prefer to spend money on their homes.
+Calling an exterminator is never a fun task—there are many, many other places that most people would prefer to spend money.
 When it’s necessary, though, it’s necessary.
-It’s important for a customer to look beyond the question “how much does flea extermination cost?” and ask “how effective will flea extermination be in my home?”
+It’s important for a customer to look beyond the question “How much does flea extermination cost?” and ask “How effective will flea extermination be in my home?”
 The following are some common questions about flea extermination cost along with their answers to help guide the decision.

 Q. Is an exterminator for fleas worth it?

 Quite simply, yes.
 Fleas lay a lot of eggs in a short time.
-They multiply very rapidly and are difficult to treat because every last little flea—and their eggs—needs to be killed to prevent reinfestation.
-Professionals can do the job faster, more effectively, and more safely than home or DIY options, and the cost isn’t much more than a home’s resident would spend on home treatments.
+They multiply very rapidly and are difficult to treat because every last little flea—and each egg—needs to be killed to prevent reinfestation.
+Professionals can handle the removal of fleas faster, more effectively, and more safely than home or DIY options, and the cost isn’t much more than what a home’s resident would spend on home treatments.

 Q. Can fleas survive an exterminator?

 Actually, they all do, initially.
 After a chemical treatment to kill the fleas, most survive several days, and some can survive for up to 2 weeks.
 In addition, their eggs or larvae may survive, causing a slight revival several weeks after the extermination treatment.
 This is why follow-up visits are important.

 Q. How long does it take for an exterminator to get rid of fleas?

 In general, depending on the size of the house and the severity of the infestation, it takes an average of 3 to 4 months to fully remove fleas from a home.

 Q. What is the cheapest way to get rid of fleas?